 Reef shark tagging

-Vamizi has recently initiated a program to capture Grey Reef Sharks using a single gangion (to minimize stress to the animal) to introduce visual tags (to the side of the main dorsal fin) and acoustic tags (through a surgical procedure).
-The Research Center is now able to record the presence of individual sharks.
-This will provide data on individual shark residency periods at the site and can be cross-validated against acoustic tag data.
+Vamizi initiated a program to capture Grey Reef Sharks using a single gangion (to minimize stress to the animal) to introduce visual tags (to the side of the main dorsal fin) and acoustic tags (through a surgical procedure).
+The Research Centre is now able to record the presence of individual sharks.
+This has provided data on individual shark residency periods at the site and has been cross-validated against acoustic tag data.

 Vamizi’s aggregation is one of very few known along the East African Coast, where shark populations are severely threatened.
 Consequently, it is important to fully understand the behaviour of the Grey Reef Shark.

 So far, three pregnant females have been fitted with acoustic tags, one of which also has a satellite tag attached to the dorsal fin.
-Preliminary results seem to show that these sharks spend a lot more time at Neptune’s than we initially suspected, with most of their time at an average of 20m, though deeper dives have been recorded when water temperature increases.
+Results show that these sharks spend a lot more time at Neptune’s than we initially suspected, with most of their time at an average of 20m, though deeper dives have been recorded when water temperature increases.